Senior Thesis Funding

-University policies governing undergraduate travel are described on the University Travel website.
+University policies governing undergraduate travel are described on the University's Travel & Expense website.
 Students applying for funds should familiarize themselves and are required to comply with travel requirements set by the University.

-All overnight University sponsored undergraduate travel must be registered on the University Travel Database.
-Registration in the Travel Database includes completion of the Terms and Conditions Form and Travel Medical Profile and Consent for Care Form.
+All overnight University sponsored undergraduate travel must be registered on the University's Travel & Expense website.
+Registration includes completion of the Terms and Conditions Form and Travel Medical Profile and Consent for Care Form.

-Travel to Coutries on the U.S. State Department Warning List
+Travel to Countries on the U.S. State Department Warning List

 Vehicle Use and Rental

 In order to rent vehicles or drive University-owned vehicles while on University - sponsored domestic trips, students must first obtain a University vehicle clearance certification.
 Except for emergencies, undergraduate students may not rent or drive cars or motorbikes in foreign countries.

 All funded students must carry health insurance that is valid overseas with coverage for hospitalization and physician care.
 Private insurance must meet or exceed the coverage provided by the Princeton University Student Health Plan.

 Students must be enrolled as a degree candidate at Princeton to be eligible to receive thesis research funding and as such, agree to adhere to the University’s standards of conduct as described in Rights, Rules and Responsibilities.
 Students must understand and agree to observe the laws of the country in which they are residing and all applicable academic and disciplinary regulations in effect on the program or at the host institution.
 If students do not abide by applicable regulations, they will be subject to disciplinary actions, including premature termination of assignment.
 In such cases, students will return to the U.S. at their own expense.